Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 Also, we can configure a polling cycle.
 The polling cycle is the time between two acquisitions.

+We have included a robot framework functionality.
+Robot framework will allow us to do test cases and check if we have sent the correct data to the microcontroller.

 In this part, we need to configure various information.